Timeless Castles in Angus & Dundee

 Mains Castle, also known as Fintry Castle, was built in the mid 16th century by Sir David Graham, a nephew of the infamous Cardinal Beaton.
 It was located on the south side of a tributary of Dichty River known as Gelly Burn, overlooking a ravine and wooded den.
 The Graham family owned the castle until the early 19th Century.

 Melgund Castle was a roofless ruin till recently, when private restoration work was undertaken.
-It is located four miles south west of Brechin and about a mile from the village of Aberlemno in Angus.
+It is located four miles south west of Brechin and about a mile from the village of Aberlemno in the Angus region.
 Melgund Castle was built in 1543 by Cardinal David Beaton, Archbishop and Chancellor of Scotland.
 He obtained this secular property, the barony of North Melgund for his favorite mistress, Marion Ogilvy.

 Red Castle looms over the waters and sands at Lunan on the hill overlooking the beach.
 A former Royal pleasure palace, Red Castle now serves as just a humble place to enjoy some bird watching off the coast.
 The Castle was built on the orders of King William the Lion in the late 12th Century as a fortress and a preemptive measure against the marauding Viking invaders.
 It ended up being one of King William’s favorite hunting lodges during the latter part of his reign